XenitAB/xenitab.github.io/docs/xks/architecture-and-design.md

 An owner role and group is also created for most resources, but the recommendation is not to use it as owners will be able to actually change the IAM which in most cases is undesirable.

 Usually the tenant is granted read/write to their resource groups and namespaces, meaning they will be able to add/remove whatever they want in their limited scope.
 This usually means creating deployments in Kubernetes as well as databases and other stateful resources in their Azure Resource Groups.
-When using AWS Elastic Kubernetes Service (EKS) the delegation isn't as rigorous as in Azure and the default setup creates three accounts where all the customer tenants share resources.
+When using AWS Elastic Kubernetes Service (EKS) the delegation is not as rigorous as in Azure and the default setup creates three accounts where all the customer tenants share resources.

 Each tenant namespace has the ability to use the cloud provider metadata service to access services in the cloud provider.
 This is enabled through tools like [Azure AD POD Identity](https://github.com/Azure/aad-pod-identity) (aad-pod-identity) and [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) (IRSA).
 These tools enable the tenants to access resources in their respective resource groups or accounts without having to create manually shared secrets (that would also have to be rotated).